ananthudev/ananthudev/README.md

 - 📫 How to reach me:  ananthudevdv@gmail.com :incoming_envelope:

-- 🤔 In case you want to know more about me [Ananthu Dev D V](https://github.com/ananthudev) :point_left::point_left:
+- 🤔 In case you want to know more about me [Ananthu Dev D V](https://github.com/ananthudev) :point_left:

 <h3 align="left">Connect with me:</h3>
 <p align="left">